MunjN/AI-Dashboard-ReAct/README.md

 # AI-Dashboard-ReAct
 The ReAct Deployment of the ME-NEXUS AI Dashboard.
+Also includes AWS Incognito Auth.